Faris0520/nationalize/README.md

-# nationalize
+# Nationalize

-Predict the Ethnicity of a Name
+Predict the Ethnicity of a Name, using Nationalize API